 Accessible parking spaces are there for a purpose.
 They are wider than regular parking spaces.
 The extra space allows wheelchair users to get in and out of the vehicles safely and conveniently, irrespective whether they are the driver or passenger.

-Disabled passengers and assistants who are “discouraged” from using the accessible parking may risk getting hit by passing vehicles if they have to do transferring by the access way because once the vehicle is parked in a regular space, the wheelchair user will have problem getting out or back into the car.
+Disabled passengers and assistants who are “discouraged” from using the accessible parking may risk getting hit by passing vehicles if they have to do transferring by the aisle because once the vehicle is parked in a regular space, the wheelchair user will have problem getting out or back into the car.
 The same may happen to disabled drivers.

 Campaigning for priority use of accessible facilities goes against the spirit of equality and inclusion.
 Therefore, instead of asking for priority for disabled drivers, disabled people should work together to demand for more parking spaces.